2024 Idaho Proposition 1

-The Idaho Open Primary measure or Idaho Proposition 1 is a ballot initiative in the state of Idaho that will be voted on November 5, 2024, as part of the 2024 United States elections.
-On July 10, it was certified for the ballot.
-If enacted, the initiative would end Idaho's system of closed primaries, replacing it with a top-four primary, and implement a ranked-choice voting system for the general election to replace the current plurality voting system.
+The Idaho Open Primary measure or Idaho Proposition 1 was a ballot initiative in the state of Idaho that was defeated on November 5, 2024, as part of the 2024 United States elections.
+If enacted, the initiative would have ended Idaho's system of closed primaries, replacing it with a top-four primary, and implement a ranked-choice voting system for the general election to replace the current plurality voting system.
 This would apply to congressional, gubernatorial, and state and county elected offices.
 Top-four primaries with ranked-choice general elections are currently in use in Alaska.
+The proposition was certified for the ballot on July 10, 2024.